metriccoders/metriccoders/README.md

 - **Full Stack LLM Applications**: We're developing end-to-end applications using Large Language Models.
 - **Indic Language Models**: We're working on models specifically designed for Indic languages.

-## Contributing 🤝

-We welcome contributions from everyone.
-Whether you're a seasoned developer or a beginner, there's a place for you in our community.
-Check out our CONTRIBUTING.md guide for more information on how to get started.

 ## Contact Us 📧

 Feel free to reach out to us if you have any questions or suggestions by emailing us at technologyappsdeveloper@gmail.com or on twitter using the twitter handle @metriccoders.
 You can also follow us on Twitter for updates.